hatfullr/pysplash/README.md

 # pysplash
 PySplash is a GUI inspired by SPLASH for quickly and easily plotting StarSmasher and MESA data

+# Things to Fix
+* After using the log or 10^ buttons, hovering the mouse over the plot no longer gives proper (x,y) positions.
+It seems the position is relative to the old data still.
+We must have to update the toolbar or something when replotting.

 # Future feature wishlist
 * Create a system that allows the user to specify their files' data type, so that any file can be read in
 * Change aspect ratio from 'auto' to 'equal'